Elena-Cantoni/CHOanalysis/documents/Contrast_detail.md

 # Contrast_detail
-**Contrast_detail.py** is a function module concerning the selection of data and creation of contrast-detail curve dataset.
+**Contrast_detail.py** is a function module concerning the selection of data and creation of contrast-detail curves dataset.
 Following the usage's order, a more datailed description about the used functions is given.

 ## `strings(path_txt)`